n132/n132.github.io/_posts/2024-06-28-Castaways.md

 - cross page overflow to modify metadata -> for example, `creds->uid`
 - cross page to modify pointers to create -> for example, `seq_file->op->signle_start`

 In the second way, we don't need a leak but a little brute force.
-I didn't try but learned from @zolutal that kernel code is not very random.
+I didn't try but I learned from @zolutal that kernel code is not very random.

-# 0x02 Ideal Senario
+# 0x02 Ideal Scenario

 This challenge is easy!
 We have a vulnerable page next to a cred page.
 Then we use `edit` to overflow the first 6 bytes of cred then we become root!

 Tip: Considering the first 4 bytes for creds is `usage` we'd better overwrite it with non-zero values.
-In practice, I would like to overwrite it with a large number, such as 0x132, since I found if we set it to 1/0, we may fail on some cases (e.g., when it's 1, we can't seteuid).
+In practice, I would like to overwrite it with a large number, such as 0x132, since I found if we set it to 1/0, we may fail in some cases (e.g., when it's 1, we can't seteuid).

-But how to get senario is not easy if we don't know the settubf up better Fengshui and avoiding noise.
+However, getting a scenario is not easy if we don't know how to set up better fengshui and avoid noise.

 # 0x05 Exploitation